CLIMATE CHANGE DIPLOMA 340: Blended Online—Live Training Program

 - work side-by-side with communities to develop long-term, sustainable adaptation programs

-- link together development, disaster risk reduction, and adaptation activities into sound projects
+- link together development, disaster risk reduction, and adaptation activities into sound projects (visit our Disaster Management Course too)

 - clearly assess a community’s development need in a target community